edthedev/scratch_lessons/ScribbleBug.md

 *Remixes*

-- [Smokey Dragon by jdelaporte](https://scratch.mit.edu/projects/171658206/) This version fixes the bouncing when bug catches the mouse pointer.
+- [Smokey Dragon by jdelaporte](https://scratch.mit.edu/projects/171658206/) is a remix that removes the bouncing when bug catches the mouse pointer.